 You can tell a wolf spider by its eyes; they have three rows of eyes with four small eyes on the bottom row and two eyes on the upper two rows.
-Needless to say this spider species has excellent eyesight.
+Needless to say, these spider species have excellent eyesight.

 Female wolf spiders carry their egg sacs on the end of their abdomens by attaching them to their spinnerets.
 After the spiderlings hatch from their eggs, they crawl on top of the mother’s abdomen and find safety until they’re old enough to branch out on their own.

 Wolf spiders can bite and their bites are venomous.
-Although biting is a wolf spider’s last defensive resort, humans are oftentimes bit because they pinch or disturb a wolf spider unknowingly.
+Although biting is a wolf spider’s last defensive resort, humans are oftentimes bitten because they pinch or disturb a wolf spider unknowingly.
 A female wolf spider will be more prone to biting her victim if she is defending eggs or spiderlings.
-Their bites can produce swelling, itching and pain to humans.
+Their bites can produce swelling, itching, and pain to humans.